Sophos Firewall configuration

 - Shared secret mismatches are common.
 Re-enter both sides character for character.

-- Firewalls often block UDP 1812/1813.
+- Firewalls often block UDP 1812 and 1813.
 Check intermediate ACLs and host firewalls.

 - Time sync matters.
-Ensure both systems use NTP and have close clocks.
+Make sure both systems use NTP and have close clocks.

 - If NPS logs show User not found, check the AD group membership and the user’s UPN.
 If Sophos creates local users without domain names, that can create duplicates.

-- Use packet captures on the NPS server to see if requests arrive and what the attributes contain.
+- Use packet captures on the NPS server to see whether requests arrive and what the attributes contain.

 - If tests time out, lower the timeout and retry.
 Increasing timeouts hides routing issues; fix the routing instead.